-The Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB) is accepting applications for the fiscal year (FY) 2016 Coordinating Center for Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy.
-The purpose of this program is to improve access to coordinated and comprehensive quality care for children and youth with epilepsy with an emphasis on populations experiencing health disparities and children and youth with epilepsy residing in medically underserved/rural communities.
+The Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB), Division of Services for Children with Special Health Needs (DSCSHN) is accepting applications for the fiscal year (FY) 2016 Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program.
+The purpose of this program is to improve access to coordinated and comprehensive quality care for children and youth with epilepsy (CYE) with an emphasis on populations experiencing health disparities and children and youth with epilepsy residing in underserved and/or rural communities.

-Funding Opportunity Title: Coordinating Center for Strategic Approaches

-to Improving Access to Quality Health Care

-for Children and Youth with Epilepsy

-Funding Opportunity Number: HRSA-16-056

-Due Date for Applications: May17, 2016

-Anticipated Total Annual Available Funding: \$1,950,000

-Estimated Number and Type of Award(s): Up to one (1) cooperative agreement

-Estimated Award Amount: Up to \$650,000 per year

-Cost Sharing/Match Required: No

-Project Period: September 1, 2016 through August 31, 2019

-(three (3) years)

-Eligible Applicants: As cited in 42 CFR § 51a.3(a), any public or

-private entity, including an Indian tribe or

-tribal organization (as those terms are defined

-at 25 U.S.C.
+Funding Opportunity Title: Strategic Approaches to Improving Access to o o ri o o ri Quality Health Care for Children and Youth with Epilepsy Funding Opportunity Number: HRSA-16-055 Due Date for Applications: May 12, 2016 Anticipated Total Annual Available Funding: \$3,250,000 Estimated Number and Type of Award(s): Up to eight (8) grants Estimated Award Amount: Up to \$406,250 per year Cost Sharing/Match Required: No Project Period: September 1, 2016 through August 31, 2019 (three (3) years) Eligible Applicants: As cited in 42 CFR § 51a.3(a), any public or private entity, including an Indian tribe or tribal organization (as those terms are defined at 25 U.S.C.
 450(b) is eligible to apply).
-Faith-

-based and community-based organizations are

-also eligible to apply.
+Faith- based and community-based organizations are also eligible to apply.
 (45 CFR § 75.218).

-[See Section III-1 of this funding opportunity

-announcement (FOA) for complete eligibility
+[See Section III-1 of this funding opportunity announcement (FOA) for complete eligibility information.]

-information.]